fiery red pepper sauce

 freshly grated parmesan cheese

 Dice the pepper (capsicum) into medium pieces and finely chop the chillies (be careful and use your judgement as noted above).
-Heat the olive oil in a pan and add the chillis and peppers.
+Heat the olive oil in a pan and add the chillies and peppers.
 Allow to cook slowly for 20 mins or until really soft.
 Meanwhile, dunk the tomatoes in boiling water for 10 seconds.
 Slip off the skins, and chop the flesh coarsely.

 Add the tomatoes, jaggery/sugar and season with salt and pepper.
 Half cover and simmer gently for 10 minutes until well reduced and soft and thick.
 Stir in the fresh basil and toss with your chosen cooked pasta.
 Throw in a handful of roughly chopped green olives and parmesan cheese.
 Enjoy!!!!